 During Playoff games, the Peewee focus becomes strongly competitive.
 Players that meet the above criteria should each have the opportunity to see game time in playoff conditions, however Coaches have the ability to play the Players that they choose, in order to win the game.

-The Raiders are not a Club that will exploit, or run up, Game Scores at the Peewee Level.
-At this level, regardless of season, Raiders Coaches will provide developmental players with increased game time and experience once we are 3 (18 points) or more scores ahead of the other team.
-NO EXCEPTIONS.
+The Raiders are not a Club that will exploit, or run up, Game Scores.
+We expect that our Raiders Coaches will be able to use their discretion to give opportunities to developmental players when a significant lead has been attained.

 BANTAM FOOTBALL (ages 13 & 14 years)

 Bantam football is designed to prepare players to play competitive football, or to play high school football.
-There is continued opportunity for every player to participate, progress and learn at every practice, however, our Bantam program has a 75% focus on winning and being competitive.
+There is continued opportunity for every player to participate, progress and learn at every practice, however, our Bantam program has a stronger focus on winning and being competitive.
 Players that have met the above criteria are expected to receive a minimum of one drive of Game time per game so that they can develop game skills.

 During Playoff games, Players that meet the above criteria may not be provided the opportunity for game time as our Coaches have been mandated to win.
-Players at the Bantam level that receive playoff game time can view this game time as a reward for the progress, hard work and development that they developed during the season.
+Players at the Bantam level that receive playoff game time can view this game time as a reward for the progress, hard work and development that they fostered during the season.
 Only the strong survive and will play.

 The Raiders are not a Club that will exploit, or run up Game Scores at the expense of its players.
-During the regular season, Coaches may choose to develop a strong lead (In case of a standings tie - points for and against will matter for playoffs).
-Once a Raiders Bantam team has developed a lead of 25 points or more, Raiders coaches are mandated to provide developmental players with increased game time so that these players may also improve their expertise and experience on the game field.
-Should the score be narrowed, Coaches are welcome to increase the spread, and then provide developmental player rotation again.
+During the regular season, Coaches may choose to develop a strong lead (In case of a standings tie - points for and against will matter for playoffs), however, we expect that our Coaches will be able to use their discretion to give opportunities to developmental players when a significant lead has been attained.

 Remember Coaches – you are only as strong as your weakest link.
 The success of a coach can be measured by the success, or failure, of its greenest player.
 Did you do everything that you could to develop these players into stronger ones?